rawanalsh22/EDA_AverageSalaries_ByEducation_In_KSA/MVP.md

-To start exploring this goal, I used a line chart  salary from 2017 - 2021 with degree level
+To start exploring this **goal**, I used a line chart  salary from 2017 - 2021 with degree level